clirdlf/ndsa.org/membership/join.md

 **Authorized Signatory**: This person is empowered to agree to membership on behalf of your organization, and is in a position to commit time of the organization's employees for participation in NDSA interest groups.
 This person will be copied on application communications.

 **Other Contacts**: Other contacts can be added if responsibilities for voting and responding to other official NDSA Leadership inquiries will fall to someone outside of the program representative or authorized signatory.
 These contacts also act as backup contacts for the organization if the others leave without updating the records.

+## Updating Membership Contacts
+If you need to update your member contacts, you can complete the [**Membership Contact Update Form**](https://forms.gle/C7YiS13xVDfsyM9Z6).
+More information can be found on the [Update Your NDSA Contacts](https://ndsa.org/membership/orientation/#update-your-ndsa-contacts) section of the Membership Orientation page.